timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 ## 1.1.
 Point processes / counting processes

-A point process can be described as a random set of event times $$t_1, t_2, t_3, ...$$ on a timeline.
+A point process can be described as a random set of event times $t_1, t_2, t_3, ...$ on a timeline.
 These can be found everywhere, for example reported case times in epidemiology, earthquakes, and neuron firings.
-The counting process $$N(t)$$ is the running tally up to $$t$$, which is essentially a staircase that starts at 0 and increases by 1 at each sequential event ([Laub *et al.,* 2015](https://arxiv.org/pdf/1507.02822)).
-Formally, a counting process satisfies $$N(0) = 0$$, takes non-negative integer values, is non-decreasing, and is right-continuous, meaning that at an event time $$t_i$$, the count already includes that event.
+The counting process $N(t)$ is the running tally up to $t$, which is essentially a staircase that starts at 0 and increases by 1 at each sequential event ([Laub *et al.,* 2015](https://arxiv.org/pdf/1507.02822)).
+Formally, a counting process satisfies $N(0) = 0$, takes non-negative integer values, is non-decreasing, and is right-continuous, meaning that at an event time $t_i$, the count already includes that event.
 We also assume that the process is simple, where no two events occur at the exact same time, so each step of the staircase has a height of 1.

 Think of point processes as a list of times, and counting processes as the staircase.
-Everything before time $$t$$ is known as the *history*, which is wrriten as $$\mathcal{H}(t) = \{t_i:t_i<t\}$$, with a strict inequality.
-The intensity at $$t$$ must not depend on whether an event happens at $$t$$ itself.
+Everything before time $t$ is known as the *history*, which is wrriten as $\mathcal{H}(t) = \{t_i:t_i<t\}$, with a strict inequality.
+The intensity at $t$ must not depend on whether an event happens at $t$ itself.

 Returning to the example of malaria, the events are the dates on which cases are reported.
-The point process is the list of those dates, and $$N(t)$$ is the total number of cases reported by time $$t$$.
+The point process is the list of those dates, and $N(t)$ is the total number of cases reported by time $t$.

 ## 1.2.
 Homogeneous Poisson process

-The simplest point process, and the natural null model, is one in which events occur completely at random at a constant rate $$\lambda$$.
+The simplest point process, and the natural null model, is one in which events occur completely at random at a constant rate $\lambda$.
 It is defined by two properties.

 First, events occur at a constant rate and one at a time.
-In a small interval of width $$h$$, the probability of exactly one event is
+In a small interval of width $h$, the probability of exactly one event is

 $$
 P(\text{one event in } (t, t+h]) = \lambda h + o(h),
 $$

-where $$o(h)$$ denotes terms that become negligible relative to $$h$$ as $$h \to 0$$.
+where $o(h)$ denotes terms that become negligible relative to $h$ as $h \to 0$.
 Meanwhile, the probability of more than one event is negligible:

 $$
 P(\text{two or more events in } (t, t+h]) = o(h).